department-of-veterans-affairs/va.gov-team/products/harassment-reporting/research/static-landing-page/research-plan.md

-# Research Plan: Harassment Reporting--Static Landing Page & Poster
+# Research Plan: Harassment Reporting Landing Page & Poster
+Public Websites team, Feb 25, 2022

 ## Goals
 The purpose of this research is to get user feedback on the new static landing page and poster about harassment reporting at the VA.
 From these resources, we would like Veterans to know how to report harassment at the VA.